timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 This means choose your device and provider carefully if you wish to unlock without wasting your time trying to jailbreaking a locked device.

+### Artificial app limitations when unlocked

+Android has a system that allows apps to hide or limit functionality called [SafetyNet](https://www.lineageos.org/Safetynet/).
+For apps like NetFlix that won't even show in the play store for unlocked phones we're into the mega-discussion that is [DRM](https://en.wikipedia.org/wiki/Digital_rights_management).
+In short if a content creator wants to lock their device to a locked-down platform that's fine be me but I won't be using those platforms for my main computing, instead I might have them as throw-away additional appliances like the google chromecast, or samsung TV's built in junk.
+What really matters here is what alternatives you have available to you.
+For google pay, I'm very slightly sad to miss out but my contactless debit card still works fine so I'll live.

 ## Hardware choices

 Given the "app" problem, any devices not capable of running Android or a derivative are currently out of the running (sad times).